Only since the collapse of the Soviet Union have western mountaineers been permitted to visit the vast mountain ranges of Central Asia.

 Everyone (ISM guides and clients) will fly from different locations from around the world to Bishkek, Kyrgyzstan.
 Those travelling from the UK and Europe will all try to link up in Istanbul, and as a bigger group then all fly (Turkish Airlines) on from there to Bishkek together.
 Arriving in Bishkek, ISM will organise a minibus transfer for everyone to the hotel.
 After some rest, there will be a chance to visit some markets and key historical city sights before then heading away into the mountains the following day.

 We climb in small teams, each with a guide, tackling peaks in lightweight, alpine-style (no fixed ropes - everyone climbs the ground for him/herself).
 We use porters help to set up and re-supply Advanced Base Camps, so that we are as fresh as possible for the climbing.
 Some peaks may be possible as day climbs from BC while the bigger peaks may require two- or three-day forays from Advanced Base Camps high in the mountains.

 People wishing to join the expedition must have alpine climbing experience (either gained at ISM or elsewhere) and be conversant with the skills demanded by alpine climbing.
 As there is a great variety of objectives at different levels of difficulty in the area we plan to visit, the climbing grade of expedition members is less important than fitness/stamina, hardiness, enthusiasm, good humour and a strong taste for adventure.
-If you are keen to join the expedition but unsure whether your experience is adequate please call Adrian Nelhams (expedition leader) on +44 (0)1539 721561 (ISM office) or email email@example.com
+If you are keen to join the expedition but unsure whether your experience is adequate please call or WhatsApp Adrian Nelhams (expedition leader) on +44 (0)7771 868471 or email firstname.lastname@example.org

 As a Director of ISM, Adrian splits his time between guiding, the ISM office, family and climbing for himself.
 During his 25 year commitment to the team, Adrian has played a key role in the development of ISM.